nelson-social/community/ExtendedDescription.md

   * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration & de-escalation before conflict.
+  * If you inadvertently cause offence to someone else, take responsibility for your actions.
   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
   * Be mindful of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

 ### Unacceptable Behavior